Electromagnetic evanescent field associated with surface acoustic wave: Response of metallic thin films: Quantitative estimation

-The uniformity of the electric current and the localization of the charge density within the metallic thin film are directly demonstrated by evaluating Eqs.~(\ref{eq:Jf_result}) and (\ref{eq:rhof_result}) using Eq.~(\ref{eq:E_metal_solved}).
-The results are schematically illustrated in Fig.~\ref{fig:calc_Fig4} (a) and (b).
-Due to the small factor of $\eta$ originating from the electrostatic screening, the longitudinal components of $\bm{J}$ that originates from $\bm{E}^{\rm L}$ localized at the film surfaces become negligibly small.
-In addition, cancellation between $C_{+}^{\rm TM}$ and $C_{-}^{\rm TM}$ results in a significant decrease of $J_z$ overall.
-The charge density $\rho$ is confined at the interface between the substrate and film to screen out $E^{\rm L}_z$ coming from the substrate.
-To illustrate the distribution along $z$ more quantitatively, the absolute values of $J_x$ and $\rho$ are plotted against $z$ in Fig.~\ref{fig:calc_Fig4} (c) and (d).
-We see that $J_x$ is almost uniform along $z$ in the whole film and $\rho$ is concentrated within the range of the Thomas-Fermi length from the substrate surface.
+The uniformity of the electric current, the localization of the charge density, and the gradient of the magnetic field within the conducting layer are directly demonstrated by evaluating Eqs.~(\ref{eq:Jf_result}-\ref{eq:B_result}) using Eq.~(\ref{eq:E_metal_solved}).
+The results are schematically illustrated in Fig.~\ref{fig:calc_Fig4_rev}(a-c).
+Due to the small factor of $\eta$ originating from the electrostatic screening, the longitudinal components of $\bm{J}$ associated with $\bm{E}^{\rm L}$ localized at the film surfaces become negligibly small.
+In addition, the cancellation between the $C_{+}^{\rm TM}$ and $C_{-}^{\rm TM}$ terms results in a significant decrease of $J_z$ overall.
+The charge density $\rho$ is confined near the interface between the substrate and film to screen out $E^{\rm L}_z$ emanating from the substrate.
+The TM component of the magnetic flux density $B_y$ becomes vanishingly small near the film/vacuum interface owing to $B_y \propto E_z^{\rm{TM}} \sim J_z$ (see Eq.~(\ref{eq:B_result})) and the insulating condition at $z=d$.
+Note that contribution of $\bm{E}^{\rm L}$ to $J_z$ survives at $z=0$, leading to non-vanishing $B_y$ there.
+To illustrate the distribution along $z$ more quantitatively, the absolute values of $J_x$, $\rho$, and $B_y$ are plotted against $z$ in Fig.~\ref{fig:calc_Fig4_rev}(d-f).
+Here we set $\abs{E_{x0}}=10$ V/cm, which corresponds to SAW strain $|\epsilon_{xx}|=2\times 10^{-4}$ and is thought to be a practical value for the present setup judging from the calculation result to determine $v$~\cite{ingebrigtsen1970jap,kawada2024exparxiv,kawada2025jap}.
+We see that $J_x$ is almost uniform along $z$ in the whole film, $\rho$ is concentrated within the Thomas-Fermi length from the substrate surface, and $B_y$ decreases linearly towards the film surface.
+Since the estimated $B_y$ is comparable to the Barnett field due to the SAW-induced rotational motion of surface atoms~\cite{kurimune2020prl,tateno2021prb}, the magnetic field associated with the SAW can significantly influence the magnetization dynamics in ferromagnetic thin films with weak magnetoelastic coupling such as permalloy.
+Although $B_y$ is about one order of magnitude smaller than the typical magneto-elastic effective field~\cite{dreher2012prb}, the directions of the two are different and thus angle dependence of the magnetoacoustic resonance spectrum can be modified.
+In addition, the gradient of the magnetic field can generate the diffusive spin current along the film thickness direction, which has the same geometrical configuration as the spin current generation \textit{via} spin-vorticity coupling~\cite{matsuo2013prb,kobayashi2017prl}.